 a sacred place set apart

 This outdoor chapel on the edge of Lake Fellowship offers a sacred space for worship surrounded by the beauty of God’s creation.
 Benches at the chapel can seat almost 200 people, a campfire circle creates the perfect atmosphere for fireside devotions, and the stone altar provides a location for the sacraments.
 The lake chapel is the perfect place to hold a quiet devotion or sing praise songs at the top of your lungs.
-You are invited to join us for morning prayer at 7:45am each morning during summer camp, or during your retreat.

 The labyrinth walk is available for prayer, meditation, contemplation or personal growth.
 It is popular with a growing number of people because of its simplicity and the ability to approach its paths on your own terms.
 It is not a maze, nor is there a “required way” to walk the labyrinth.
 The beauty of the labyrinth is that people can approach the experience in their own way.